The Necklace Affair: Plot

 That night Duranton recovers the necklace and discreetly leaves his house, his real intention being to flee abroad.
 Following him from a distance are Blake, Mortimer and Pradier, but Duranton's car is hijacked by Sharkey who was hidden inside.
 Driving erratically, the terrified Duranton crashes into the park fence.
 With the police surrounding the area he hides the necklace in a merry-go-round.
 He then hails a cab only to find it driven by Olrik who promptly drives through a police roadblock.

 Blake, Mortimer and Pradier find Sharkey who was knocked unconscious in the crash.
 He agrees to co-operate and leads them to an entrance to the catacombs.
 While walking through the tunnels, Sharkey gives the police the slip.
 Blake and Mortimer go after him but then get hopelessly lost in the underground maze.
 Sharkey himself manages to make his way to an old underground bunker which was used by the resistance during World War II and is now Olrik's HQ.
 Duranton is placed in a deep, dry well which is filled bit by bit with water.
 As it reaches his throat he finally confesses to Olrik where he left the necklace.
 Olrik leaves him with the fake and sets off to recover the genuine article.

 Just as he is leaving, Blake and Mortimer manage to find their way through the maze and reach the bunker.
 As they take on the guards they are on the verge of being killed when the police led by Pradier arrives.
 In the battle that follows, the police manage to capture Olrik's gang, including Sharkey, and recover Duranton and the fake necklace.

 Olrik himself evades the police by making his way through the sewers.
 He reaches Montsouris Park and recovers the necklace from the merry-go-round.
 At that moment he is surrounded by police but manages to escape, again via the sewers.

 Driving to a safe-house, Olrik learns on the radio that there will be a special TV broadcast about the recent events.
 Arriving at his hide-out he switches on the TV: during the programme Mortimer announces that the necklace Olrik obtained from the park is in fact the fake.
 The police had recovered the genuine article just moments before the crook's arrival.
 Enraged, Olrik smashes up the fake necklace.

 Sir Henry Williamson then announces that he is donating the necklace to the French nation.

 Publication

-The strip was originally published in Tintin magazine in 1965 before coming out in book form in 1967.
+The strip was originally published in Tintin magazine in 1965 before being published in book form in 1967.
 With S.O.S.
 Meteors and The Time Trap, it forms the final instalment of a trilogy of adventures that take place in France featuring many of the same characters—Blake, Mortimer and their contact Pradier.